OH Leuven become first Belgian women's team to reach Champions League play-offs

 "Arsenal won the Champions League last season, there’s no denying that," defender Saar Janssen said.
 "But we gave it our all and made the most of it.
 We can still be proud of our performance, even though we lost.
 We adjusted well in the second half and things went better."

-OHL’s qualification is historic not only because it marks the first time a Belgian women’s team has reached the Champions League play-offs, but also because it comes in the club’s debut season at this level.
+OHL’s qualification is historic not only because it marks the first time a Belgian women’s team has reached the Champions League knockout stage, but also because it comes in the club’s debut season at this level.
 The match also set a Belgian attendance record for women’s football, with 9,285 tickets sold.

 Rematch in February